Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MinMatchingAltitude = 100

 Use vehicle roll to try to "broadside" a target.
 This is very different to a naval broadside (which uses yaw).
 This is intended for vehicles which have weapons that don't have good elevation control.
-Set "BroadsideWithin" to a positive number to start broadsiding when the target is within a certain range -- usually would set to the effective range of your weapons.
-"BroadsideAngle" then controls the roll angle relative to the target you want your vehicle to take.
-"0" means you want either side of your vehicle pointed at the enemy.
-"90" means the bottom of your vehicle, "-90" the top.
-Roll angles will respect the "MaxRollAngle" setting, in the advanced options.
+Set `BroadsideWithin` to a positive number to start broadsiding when the target is within a certain range -- usually would set to the effective range of your weapons. `BroadsideAngle` then controls the roll angle relative to the target you want your vehicle to take. `0` means you want either side of your vehicle pointed at the enemy. `90` means the bottom of your vehicle, `-90` the top.
+Roll angles will respect the `MaxRollAngle` setting, in the advanced options.
 The AI will not attempt to broadside while performing a roll to turn, so this option may work best for vehicles that only yaw to turn.

     BroadsideWithin = 0  -- in meters
     BroadsideAngle = 0